 Annexure - A to the Independent Auditor's Report

-Annexure referred to in paragraph 5(I) under Report on other Legal and Regulatoryrequirements of our report of even date to the members of the Company on thestandalone Ind AS financial statements for the year ended 31 March 2018
+Annexure referred to in paragraph 7 (A) under Report on Other Legal andRegulatory Requirements of our Report of even date to the members of the Company onthe standalone financial statements for the year ended 31 March 2020

 i. (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.